v2kiran/PSLiteDB/README.md

 ***

 ## :saxophone: Connect Database

-- :arrow_forward:  The connection to the first db is stored in a session variable called `$LiteDBPSConnection`.
+- The connection to the first db is stored in a session variable called `$LiteDBPSConnection`.
-- :arrow_forward:  This connection variable is re-used in various cmdlets from this module making it efficient by having to type less.
+- This connection variable is re-used in various cmdlets from this module making it efficient by having to type less.
-- :arrow_forward:  if you want to work with multiple databases then you will need to store each connection from `Open-LiteDBConnection` in a different variable and pass that to each cmdlet's `Connection` parameter.
+- if you want to work with multiple databases then you will need to store each connection from `Open-LiteDBConnection` in a different variable and pass that to each cmdlet's `Connection` parameter.
 Check the [Wiki](https://github.com/v2kiran/PSLiteDB/wiki/Working-with-Multiple-Databases) for an example on how to work with multiple databases simultaneously.

 ```powershell
 Open-LiteDBConnection -Database $dbPath
 ```

 ***

-## :trumpet: Create a Collection.
+## :trumpet: Create a Collection

 ```powershell
 New-LiteDBCollection -Collection SvcCollection